Complete Guide on How to Offer Customer Financing

 In this article, we go over customer financing, why merchants should include it as a payment option, and how to get started.

 What is customer financing?

-Customer financing allows payment for purchases to be spread out over time.
+Customer financing is a financing program that allows payment for purchases to be spread out over time.
 The main benefit is that it reduces the initial purchase amount.
 This is done by splitting the purchase amount into multiple payments.

-Customer financing is not a payment option that is automatically offered.
-Customers must be approved for financing.
+Customer financing is not a payment option that is automatically offered at the point of sale.
+Customers must be approved for financing based on their credit score.
 The merchant is taking on risks by foregoing the full payment.
 Risks mainly come in the form of the customer, at some point, not being able to meet their payments.
-To reduce this risk, the merchant checks the customer’s credit, income, and expenses.
+To reduce this risk, the merchant will conduct a credit check as well as income and expense checks.
 This helps to paint a picture of the customer’s creditworthiness.
 From there, the merchant approves or declines the application.
 If approved, a payment plan and interest rate are determined.